Last Updated on –

 - Form 1902 (employees, non-residents, resident aliens)

-- DTI Registration Certificate – This authorizes you to use your own trading name for any business-related operation.
+- DTI Registration Certificate (for sole proprietorship) – This authorizes you to use your own trading name for any business-related operation.
 This also secures that your business name won’t be used by someone else.
 Requirements:

 - list of business names